-Back home, I learned there are other Stargazing tours in San Pedro de Atacama.
-Some offer explanation in other languages or only English.
+Back home, I learned there are other Atacama Desert Stargazing tours in San Pedro de Atacama.
+Some offer explanations in other languages or only English.
 Others have indoor facilities which I would recommend over sitting outside for an hour.
 All tours offer a hot drink and some snacks in the middle of the tour.
-Most stargazing tours in San Pedro de Atacama last 3,5 hours.
+Most stargazing tours in San Pedro de Atacama last 2-3,5 hours.
 Because I took the last shuttle bus to town, my tour lasted for a full 4,5 hours.
-The tour dropped me of at my hostel so I didn’t have to walk back home in the middle of the night.
+The tour dropped me off at my hostel so I didn’t have to walk back home in the middle of the night.

 - Check when there is a full moon.
-Stargazing tours in San Pedro de Atacama do not take place around the full moon period.
+Atacama Desert Stargazing tours in San Pedro do not take place around the full moon period.
 Here is a useful link to check dates.

-- Dress warm.
+- Dress warmly.
 Wear a hat & gloves.
 Thermal underwear will help a lot.
 Temperatures drop around freezing and you’re outside for most of the time.

-- Bring your camera or smart phone.
+- Bring your camera (like my Canon G9x) or smartphone.
 You do get the opportunity to make pictures of the moon through the telescope and some night shots.
-I was too busy staring through the telescope, so I didn’t take any.
+I was too busy staring through the telescope, so I didn’t take any and now regret it.

 - Ask questions if you do not understand things.
 The guides are more than happy to explain again.
 They wish to educate you and spread their wisdom.